 Nikolaj Coster-Waldau and Carice van Houten – “Domino” (Streaming on Amazon, YouTube Movies)

 Jaime Lannister and Melisandre the Red Woman together?!
 Coster-Waldau and van Houten star in “Scarface” director Brian De Palma’s latest crime thriller.
 Best known for playing the conflicted Kingslayer on “Game of Thrones,” Coster-Waldau trades his suit of armor for a badge and a gun, playing a police officer trying to solve his partner’s murder.
 Guy Pearce also stars.

-Rebecca Kivak is a copy editor and page designer at The Times-Tribune.
+Rebecca Kivak and Joe Baress write about movies for Take 2 blog.
+Together, they review current flicks and offer their insights into the latest movie news.
+Rebecca is a copy editor and page designer at The Times-Tribune.
 She started her career with Times-Shamrock Newspapers in 2005 and has won several professional journalism awards for page design and headline writing.
 She also covers NASCAR races from Pocono Raceway.
-Since 2013, Rebecca has reviewed movies for Take 2, which features reviews of current flicks and insights into the latest movie news.
 Contact: firstname.lastname@example.org; 570-348-9100 x5126; @TTRebeccaKivak